 Our collaboration agreement with AstraZeneca became effective in January 2006.
 AstraZeneca paid us an initial fee of \$10 million in February 2006.
-AstraZeneca has agreed to make an additional payment to us of \$20 million if it decides to conduct a Phase II clinical trial of TC-1734 following the completion of the additional safety and product characterization studies that AstraZeneca is conducting at its expense to generate further data with respect to TC-1734.
+AstraZeneca has agreed to make an additional payment to us of \$20 million if it decides to conduct a Phase II clinical trial of TC-1734 following the completion of the additional safety and product characterization studies that AstraZeneca will conduct at its expense to generate further data with respect to TC-1734.
 We expect AstraZeneca to complete these safety and product characterization studies within approximately 12 to 15 months from January 2006.
-We are eligible to receive other payments of up to \$249 million, contingent upon the achievement of development, regulatory and first commercial sale milestones for TC-1734 for Alzheimer's disease, cognitive deficits in schizophrenia and ADHD, and royalties on future product sales.
-If TC-1734 is developed under the agreement for indications other than Alzheimer's disease, cognitive deficits in schizophrenia and ADHD, we would also be eligible to receive payments contingent upon the achievement of development, regulatory and first commercial sale milestones for TC-1734 for those indications.
+We are eligible to receive other payments of up to \$249 million, contingent upon the achievement of development, regulatory and first commercial sale milestones for TC-1734 for Alzheimer's disease, cognitive deficits in schizophrenia and ADHD, we would also be eligible to receive payments contingent upon the achievement of development, regulatory and first commercial sale milestones for TC-1734 for those indications.
 Under the terms of a sponsored research agreement and a subsequent license agreement between us and UKRF, we are required to pay to UKRF a low single digit percentage of any of these amounts that we may receive from AstraZeneca.
 If AstraZeneca terminates our agreement upon completion of any or all of the safety and product characterization studies, we would be required to reimburse AstraZeneca for the amount of all research fees that it paid to us under the a4ß2 research collaboration while it conducted the studies.
 In that event, we would also be required to pay AstraZeneca an additional \$5 million as compensation for assigning to us the data and any intellectual property generated in the studies, but we would not be required to refund the \$10 million initial fee that AstraZeneca has paid us.